-Located in the Gaspesie region of Eastern Quebec, Canada, this city of 15,000 gets its name from the Micmac Indian word gespeg, meaning "end of the lands."
+Located in the Gaspesie region of Eastern Quebec, this city of 15,000 people gets its name from the Micmac Indian word gespeg, meaning "end of the lands."
 There's definitely a lands' end feel to this place, where, as guides will tell you, "Gaspesians live for the outdoors."
-The word city is a bit of a misnomer, though, since the "city" of Gaspe is 87 miles long and encompasses 17 coastal villages.
-The best way to get a feel for it is to do as the locals do and celebrate nature: Explore the rock formations, woodsy trails and glorious seascapes of Forillon National Park, located northeast of the city, where residents include black bear and moose.
-Or head south to Perce, and take a ferry for close-up views of Perce Rock and Bonaventure Island, home to largest bird sanctuary in North America, a rocky islet that hosts 122,000 nesting gannets, the largest colony of these birds in the world.
+The word "city" is a bit of a misnomer, though, since the City of Gaspe is 87 miles long and encompasses 17 coastal villages.
+The best way to get a feel for it is to do as the locals do and celebrate nature: Explore the rock formations, woodsy trails and glorious seascapes of Forillon National Park, located an hour's drive north of the city, where residents include black bear and moose.
+Or, head an hour south to Perce and take a ferry for close-up views of Perce Rock and Bonaventure Island, home to the largest bird sanctuary in North America: a rocky islet that hosts 122,000 nesting gannets, the largest colony of these birds in the world.

 A quick chat with any local will reveal another source of pride: the history of French Canada started here.
-In the summer of 1534, Jacques Cartier sheltered his fleet here, and officially took possession by planting a wooden cross with the king's coat of arms.
-History lovers can learn more at the Musee de la Gaspesie, located at the edge of town.
+In the summer of 1534, Jacques Cartier sheltered his fleet in Gaspe, and officially took possession by planting a wooden cross with the king's coat of arms.
+History-lovers can learn more at the Musee de la Gaspesie, located at the edge of town.